CodemonkHQ/see-food/README.md

 # See-Food

 This Python project was developed as a reference to a blog post that explains how to use Flet for functional programming in Python.
+And it is inspired by HBO television show "Silicon Valley."
+In the show, the one of the characters name 'Jian-Yang' develop a mobile app called "SeeFood" using a similar concept.

 The project is designed to identify whether an image contains a hotdog or not.
 It uses a TensorFlow trained model to identify whether a given image contains a hotdog.